-MP Catch Limit for the 2023/24 Fishing Year
+MP Catch Limit for the 2025/26 Fishing Year

-The Sablefish MP was applied to stock and fishery monitoring data updated to 2022.
-The StRS abundance index for 2022 was 40 kg/trap, which is an increase of 10% from 2021 and the second highest on record since the time series started in 2003.
-Similarly, the SSPM estimate of biomass continued to show the increasing trend seen in recent years.
-Estimated SSPM biomass for 2023 was the highest since 1993 and is well above the upper OCP of $0.6B'{MSY}$.
+The Sablefish MP was applied to stock and fishery monitoring data updated to 2024.
+The StRS abundance index for 2024 was 59 kg/trap, which is an increase of 64% from 2023.
+The SSPM estimate of biomass continued to increase since 2017, with the scale of recent biomass estimates also increasing.
+Estimated SSPM biomass for 2025 was the highest since 1993 and is well above the upper OCP of $0.6\hat{B'}{MSY}$.
 As a result, the target harvest output from the HCR is the maximum target harvest rate of 6.4%, i.e., no precautionary reduction from U{max} is required for the coming fishing year.
+The MP selected for application beginning with the 2023/24 fishing year resulted in an MP catch limit of 3,440 tonnes.